(BSc Cur) Intellectual Disability Nursing

 A large day and residential centre for people with intellectual disabilities set in extensive parkland near Palmerstown in County Dublin.
 Associated community placements are mainly located in the Lucan and Clondalkin area.
 You can find out more about Stewarts at http://www.stewartscare.ie

-If the above is deemed necessary, would this be better: Due to the professional nature of the course and that it leads to a professional qualification with the Nursing and Midwifery Board of Ireland, a minimum attendance is required at formal lectures and tutorials on the programme.
+Teaching and learning strategies will include lectures, tutorials and group work.
+Due to the professional nature of the course and that it leads to a professional qualification with the Nursing and Midwifery Board of Ireland, a minimum attendance is required at formal lectures and tutorials on the programme.
 Therefore student attendance at theory classes will be monitored.

 The learning outcomes of the programme will be integrated fully into the assessment strategy at all levels and will include assessments such as examinations, assignments and practical skills assessment.
 Students who successfully complete the B.Sc.(Cur) are eligible to apply to The Nursing and Midwifery Board of Ireland to have their name entered in the appropriate division (Children’s, General, Intellectual Disability or Mental Health Nursing) of the Nurses' Register.
 Students who are eligible to apply for registration with The Nursing and Midwifery Board of Ireland, and who meet the requirements of the University, may apply to be conferred with a Bachelor in Science (Nursing) from the University of Dublin, Trinity College.